MianReplicate/Custom-Flags-Framework/SYNTAX-INFO.md

 Example: {RANDOMIZE:USA,Russia,Germany,UK:2} -- This would give me two random datas from the datas I chose: USA, Russia, Germany, UK.

 PLAYER = "PLAYER:FLAGS_OR_MESHES:ADD_NAMES_HERE"
 If you wanna be special, you can assign flags/accessories to yourself here.
 This is a separate list that is unique to you.
 Thus you will only get flags/accessories from this list and nobody else.
-If you wanted to be the only British person on your team, you could do that. (sorta)
+If you wanted to be the only British person on your team, you could do that.
 Example: {PLAYER:FLAGS:USA} -- Assigns the USA flag to the player actor Example 2: {PLAYER:MESHES:Vest,Front Helmet} -- Assigns the vest and front helmet accessories to the player actor Example 3: {PLAYER:FLAGS:Russia,Germany} -- Assigns the Russia and Germany flag to the player actor